Steps on How to Prevent Chest Muscle Imbalance

 As you lift, concentrate on keeping the lift even on both sides of your body.
 If one side is holding the bulk of the weight, then you are lifting too much.
 You don't need to be Arnold Bodybuilder overnight.

-Start with Upper Chest
+Upper Chest Workout

-The focus is to not to rush the lift, but make slow, calculated and controlled lifts while you get full range of motion.
-This happens by controlling the bar as you bring it completely down and completely up at the top.
+The focus is to not to rush the lift but make slow, calculated and controlled lifts while you get the full range of motion.
+By controlling the bar as you bring it down and up, you make this happen.
 Remember, you need to squeeze the chest muscles when you lift the weight back up.

-Or, they put aside the incline bench press until the very end of the chest maneuvers at the muscles’ weakest point.
-Hence, imbalance pectorals are the result.
-You can remedy this, but prevent is the best way to keep things balanced.
+Or, they put aside the incline bench press until the end of the chest maneuvers at the muscles’ weakest point, and imbalance pectorals are the result.
+You can remedy this, but prevention is the best way to keep things balanced.

 Learn About Your Body